Villavu/Simba/Doc/sphinx/docdoc.rst

+.. _docdoc:

 Documentation Documentation
 ===========================

 This page is the documentation for the documentation.

 It is very important to know this by heart when you are writing documentation for Simba.